citp/privacy-policy-historical/b/bs/bsn/bsnsports.com.md

 You may have certain rights under the Communications Act, Federal Trade Commission Act, and other state and federal statutes that may apply.
 By using the Site you are accepting these terms and, to the maximum extent permitted by law, are waiving all of these rights as to collection, use, disclosure and storage of your personally identifiable and non-personal information as described above.

 By using the Site, you also authorize the export of personal information to the USA and its storage and use as specified above when you provide such information to us.
-US Games is headquartered in the USA, in Dallas, Texas. **** This policy and our legal obligations are subject to the laws of Texas and the USA, regardless of the location of any user.
+BSN SPORTS is headquartered in the USA, in Dallas, Texas. **** This policy and our legal obligations are subject to the laws of Texas and the USA, regardless of the location of any user.
 Any claims or complaints must be filed in the USA, in the State of Texas, county of Dallas.

 We may amend our Privacy Policy.
 If we decide to change our Privacy Policy, we will post the changes on this page so you are aware of what information we collect, how we use it and under what circumstances we may disclose it.